remance/Masendor/Readme.md

 Ver 0.7 Future Visionary: Fog of War, hidden stat, line of sight, battalion information based on hidden vs sight, raise flag/ light torch and recon command, ambush bonus

-Ver 0.8 Authentic Attraction: In game art and better looking UI (All hand (and mouse) drawn except for historical image)
+Ver 0.8 Authentic Attraction: In game art, better looking UI (All hand (and mouse) drawn except for historical image)

 Ver 0.9 Gaze of New Life: more complex AI (The most challenging step unless cut corner to the point of braindead AI)